sara-nl/ACES-Training/04-executing-pipeline.md

 done
 wait
 ```
 The tokens we created only need one processor to be processed.
-Since, however, one core on lisa contains several nodes, we can optimise the usage of the node and start the script more often, i.e. in this case *NUMBER_OF_CORES* often.
+Since, however, one node on lisa contains several processors (cores), we can optimise the usage of the node and start the script more often, i.e. in this case *NUMBER_OF_CORES* often.
 To steer the logging, we explicitely create output files for each of the parallel processes.

 ### Example shell script
 Save the cammonds above in a shell script called *go.sh*